ccri/cloud-local/README.md

     bin/cloud-local.sh init

 The `cloud-local.sh` script provides some less drastic options.
 The parameter `clean` will remove software (but not the tar.gz's) and data.
 The parameter `reconfigure` will first `clean` then `init`.

+## Virtual Machine Help

+If you are using cloud-local within a virtual machine running you your local box you may want to set up port forwarding for port 50095 to see the accumulo monitor.
+For VirtualBox go to VM's Settings->Network->Port Forwarding section (name=accumulo, protocol=TCP, Host IP=127.0.0.1, Guest IP (leave blank), Guest Port=50095)